All comparisonsVS

 Pricing

-FideliyaFrom €0, Pro €39.99/mo
+FideliyaFrom €0, Pro €49.99/mo

 Loopy Loyalty has been in the wallet-pass space longer than most.
-They picked a narrow target β€” digital stamp cards in Apple Wallet and Google Wallet β€” and built it well.
+They picked a narrow target — digital stamp cards in Apple Wallet and Google Wallet — and built it well.
 For a single-location coffee shop that wants a clean buy-ten-get-one-free mechanic and nothing else, it's a perfectly reasonable choice.

 The question for any platform comparison is where the ceiling sits.
 Loopy's ceiling is the stamp card itself.
 Once a business needs a points system, a referral program, gift cards, or deeper customer analytics, the conversation moves to a different category of tool.
+Loopy's own funnel concedes the ceiling: when a business outgrows stamp cards, their stated next step is moving up to PassKit, the heavier enterprise platform Loopy is built on.

 What Loopy does well

 Stamp cards are their entire product, and that focus shows.
 The pass design is clean, the dashboard is uncluttered, and the merchant-side scanning app does its job without fuss.
 For owners who want the simplest possible "punch card on a phone" experience, Loopy is genuinely easy to use.
 It also has a long enough history in the market that you can trust the platform won't disappear next quarter.
+Staff stamp through a separate Stamper app installed on the counter device, which works once it's set up.
+Fideliya's scanner runs in the browser — staff sign in to a URL and they're scanning, nothing to install.

 The pricing is straightforward, the wallet integration is solid, and they support both Apple and Google.
-If your loyalty program is one stamp card and that's the end of the requirements list, you can stop reading here β€” Loopy will work.
+If your loyalty program is one stamp card and that's the end of the requirements list, you can stop reading here — Loopy will work.

 The right tool depends on whether your loyalty program is going to stay one mechanic forever, or grow into something more.